DazWilkin/goatcounter-exporter/README.md

 ## Run

 The exporter requires your GoatCounter code and an API token provided by the environment.
-The exports accepts a flag for `endpoint` of the exporter, and metrics `path`:
+The exports accepts a flag for `endpoint` of the exporter, an optional `instance` endpoint of the GoatCounter API, and a `metricsPath`:

 ```bash
 CODE="..."